Qiskit/qiskit-ibm-runtime/docs/how_to/retrieve-retired-job.rst

 See a list of retired systems on `this page <../retired.html>`__.

+To retrieve jobs that were not submitted by using Qiskit Runtime, use `qiskit-ibm-provider <https://qiskit.org/documentation/partners/qiskit_ibm_provider/stubs/qiskit_ibm_provider.IBMBackend.html#qiskit_ibm_provider.IBMBackend>` instead.

-To retrieve jobs from a retired system, you can use code similar to this:
+To retrieve Qiskit Runtime jobs from a retired system, use code similar to the following:

 .. code-block:: python

-  from qiskit_ibm_provider import IBMProvider
+  from qiskit_ibm_runtime import QiskitRuntimeService

   provider = IBMProvider(instance="hub/group/project")